Guardant Health (GH) Stock: A Hidden Value Trap? Unpacking the R

 Value-focused investors are always on the hunt for stocks that are priced below their intrinsic value.
 One such stock that merits attention is Guardant Health Inc (GH, Financial).
-The stock, which is currently priced at 33.72, recorded a loss of 4.42% in a day and a 3-month increase of 3.47%.
-The stock's fair valuation is $98.82, as indicated by its GF Value.
+The stock, which is currently priced at 31.26, recorded a loss of 3.07% in a day and a 3-month decrease of 17.14%.
+The stock's fair valuation is $99.01, as indicated by its GF Value.

 Before delving into the details, let's understand what the Altman Z-score entails.
 Invented by New York University Professor Edward I. Altman in 1968, the Z-Score is a financial model that predicts the probability of a company entering bankruptcy within a two-year time frame.
 The Altman Z-Score combines five different financial ratios, each weighted to create a final score.
 A score below 1.8 suggests a high likelihood of financial distress, while a score above 3 indicates a low risk.